-In recent years, a single-Doppler wind retrieval method, called the Ground-Based Velocity-Track Display technique (GBVTD) (Lee et al. 1999, LJCD hereafter), has been developed to retrieve two-dimensional primary circulations of landfalling TCs at different altitudes.
-GBVTD has been successfully applied to several landfalling TC cases (Lee et al. 2000; Harasti et al. 2004; Lee and Bell 2007; Zhao et al. 2008a) for monitoring and warning purposes.
-It has been shown that GBVTD is capable of retrieving horizontal winds of mature TCs with an accuracy of about 2 m s-1 (Harasti et al. 2004).
-Lee et al. (2006) derived the divergence and vertical velocities using vorticity equation and high-temporal-resolution GBVTD-retrieved tangential winds in hurricane Danny (1997).
-In a sense, GBVTD can be considered a more sophisticated vortex-fitting technique that can provide more accurate 3D structures than a typical bogus vortex does.
-Assimilating GBVTD-retrieved winds into NWP models for TC forecasting can potentially out-perform commonly used bogus vortex techniques, or even direct assimilation of radial velocity data.
+In recent years, a single-Doppler wind retrieval method, called the Ground-Based Velocity-Track Display technique (GBVTD) (Lee et al., 1999, LJCD hereafter), has been developed to retrieve two-dimensional primary circulations of landfalling TCs at different altitudes.
+GBVTD has been successfully applied to several landfalling TC cases (Lee et al., 2000; Harasti et al., 2004; Lee and Bell, 2007;

+Zhao et al., 2008) for potential monitoring and warning applications.
+It has been shown that GBVTD is capable of retrieving horizontal winds of mature TCs with an accuracy of about 2 m s-1 (Harasti et al., 2004).
+Lee et al. (2006) derived the divergence and vertical velocities using vorticity equation and high-temporal-resolution GBVTD-retrieved winds in Hurricane Danny (1997).
+In a sense, GBVTD can be considered a more sophisticated vortex-fitting technique that can provide more accurate 3D structures than does a typical bogus vortex.
+Assimilating GBVTD-retrieved winds into NWP models for TC forecasting can potentially outperform commonly used bogus vortex techniques, or even direct assimilation of radial velocity data.
 This has, however, never been attempted so far, and is the focus of this study.

 To build up dynamically consistent TCs from radar observations, an assimilation method that takes advantage of the high temporal and spatial resolutions of the data is necessary.
-A procedure combining the 3DVAR and complex cloud analysis scheme from the Advanced Regional Prediction System (ARPS, Xue et al. 2003) has proven to be effective in initializing mid-latitude thunderstorms in a number of studies (e.g., Hu et al. 2006, H06 hereafter).
-Recently, it has been successfully applied to the analysis and forecasting of a landfalling hurricane Ike (2008) in the Gulf of Mexico region of the US (Zhao and Xue 2009).
-The ARPS 3DVAR (Gao et al. 2004) can analyze either radar radial velocity or radar-retrieved wind data while the cloud analysis procedure determines the cloud and hydrometeor fields from reflectivity (Z) and other cloud observations and adjusts in-cloud moisture and temperature (Brewster 2002; H06).
+A procedure combining the 3DVAR and complex cloud analysis scheme from the Advanced Regional Prediction System (ARPS; Xue et al., 2003) has proven to be effective in initializing mid-latitude thunderstorms in a number of studies (e.g. Hu et al., 2006, H06 hereafter).
+Recently, it has been successfully applied to the analysis and retrospective forecasting of the landfalling Hurricane Ike (2008) in the Gulf of Mexico region of the USA (Zhao and Xue, 2009).
+The ARPS 3DVAR (Gao et al., 2004) can analyse either radar radial velocity or radar-retrieved wind data, while the cloud analysis procedure determines the cloud and hydrometeor fields from reflectivity (Z) and other cloud observations and adjusts in-cloud moisture and temperature (Brewster, 2002; H06).

-Encouraged by the above results, this study explores for the first time the assimilation of GBVTD-retrieved winds ( $V{GBVTD}$ ) within the ARPS 3DVAR framework for the analysis and prediction of Super Typhoon Saomai (2006), the strongest land-falling typhoon ever recorded in China.
-During the Saomai's landfall, its inner core region was fully observed by China's Next Radar 1998 Weather Surveillance Doppler (CINRAD WSR-98D) radar located at Wenzhou (WZRD), Zhejiang Province, from 00 to 12 UTC, 10 August 2006, at 6-minute volume scan intervals.
-The axisymmetric kinematic and dynamic structures of its inner core region were recently examined using GBVTD-retrieved winds from WZRD (Zhao et al. 2008a).
-In this study, the $V{GBVTD}$ data are assimilated through 30-min intermittent assimilation cycles during a 2-hour period before landfall.
-The impacts of assimilating $V{GBVTD}$ on the intensity, rainband structure, track and quantitative precipitation prediction of Saomai will be examined, and compared with direct assimilation of radial velocity data, $V_r$ .
+Encouraged by the above results, this study explores for the first time the assimilation of GBVTD-retrieved winds $(V{GBVTD})$ within the ARPS 3DVAR framework for the analysis and prediction of super typhoon Saomai (2006), the strongest landfalling typhoon ever recorded in China.
+During Saomai's landfall, its inner core region was fully observed by China Next Generation Radar 1998 Weather Surveillance Doppler (CINRAD WSR-98D) radar located at Wenzhou (WZRD), Zhejiang Province, from 0000 to 1200 UTC, 10 August 2006, at 6-minute volume scan intervals.
+The axisymmetric kinematic and dynamic structures of its inner core region were recently examined using GBVTDretrieved winds from WZRD (Zhao et al., 2008).
+In this study, the $V{\text{GBVTD}}$ data are assimilated through 30-minute intermittent assimilation cycles during a 2-hour period before landfall.
+The impacts of assimilating $V{\text{GBVTD}}$ on the intensity, rainband structure, track and quantitative precipitation prediction of Saomai will be examined, and compared with direct assimilation of radial velocity data, $V_r$ .

 This paper is organized as follows.
 Section 2 describes the assimilation method, domain configuration, model setup and processing of observations.
-The analysis results are presented and discussed in section 3while the prediction results in section 4.
+The analysis results are presented and discussed in section 3, while the prediction results are in section 4.
 Summary and conclusions are presented in section 5.